ckreon/ww-netp_wiki/_pages/Data Exfiltration.md

 | **[Level 3](#level3)** |Safer(Not Risk Free) Methods|
 | **[Level 4](#level4)** |Dissemination After Exfiltration Without Incarceration|

-##### Disclaimer:

-* We are not lawyers, and this is not legal advice.
-* Technology is constantly evolving, and this information could be outdated at any moment.
-* Following this advice does not guarantee anonymity against every threat.
-* You accept the responsibility for your actions and the repercussions of following this advice.
+{% include disclaimer_short.md %}

-That said, **we believe all individuals should have awareness in regards to any potential data exfiltration actions**, and opsec is extemely important.
+**We believe all individuals should have awareness in regards to any potential data exfiltration actions**, and opsec is extemely important.
 You will go to jail.

 ---